hkarmoush/Starter-iOS/README.md

 # Starter-iOS
-A Starter project that is to serve all future created apps by me
+A Starter project that is to serve all future created apps by me.